 - As an undergraduate student, expect to spend one third of your program hours each year in over 1,000 placement sites across the Greater Toronto Area.

-- Two internationally recognized learning laboratories — the Ryerson Early Learning Centre and the Gerrard Resource Centre — advance research, support families and enhance the inclusion of children with disabilities.
+- Two internationally recognized learning laboratories — the Toronto Metropolitan University Early Learning Centre and the Gerrard Resource Centre — advance research, support families and enhance the inclusion of children with disabilities.

 - The Master of Arts in Early Childhood Studies is unique in North America for its focus on diversity and inclusion.